Who Owns Carefree?

 Considerations

-- -Competition from other feminine hygiene brands and alternatives
+- -Competition from other feminine hygiene brands and natural alternatives

-- -Some consumers prefer natural or organic feminine care products
+- -Some consumers prefer organic or sustainable feminine care products

 - -Product effectiveness varies depending on individual needs